 And so you walk in and all the guests are looking at you as you stride past them decked out in your full regalia of royal honors and your heart swells within as you strut through the hall displaying all of your decorations.
 You’re walking with a chest sparkling with jewels; you’re announcing, “I am a Yisroel.”

 “Oh no!”
 Hashem says, “You’re not!
 Because one decoration is missing.
 You’re demoted — you’re an eved ivri now.”
-If someone is willing to sell himself or engage in behavior that forces the beis din to sell him to be an eved and forsake even one of these badges of glory it means he has fallen beneath the level of the Am Yisroel; a Yisroel recognize the greatness of our badges of honor – he would never remove even one of the badges from his chest.
+If someone is willing to sell himself or engage in behavior that forces the beis din to sell him to be an eved and forsake even one of these badges of glory it means he has fallen beneath the level of the Am Yisroel; a Yisroel recognizes the greatness of our badges of honor – he would never remove even one of the badges from his chest.

 Our greatest pride is the fact that Hashem chose to command us in the mitzvos asei and lo saasei and although there are many of them, each one is a separate and distinct honor; every single one is a separate badge of honor pinned on us by the Creator of the world.
 That’s what being a Yisroel means and if you don’t understand that then you’re demoted – you’re an Ivri now.

 So what do we learn from this lesson?
 That when you walk down the street and you’re hungry and you cannot find a kosher restaurant – so as you walk past them you should raise your head proudly because that’s your badge of honor.
 When you go into the five and dime and you see an entire section of various razors for a smooth face, your heart swells with pride: “I’m a Yisroel!
 I can’t use those – that’s another badge on my chest.